Trump threatens to not sign COVID-19 bill, wants bigger stimulus checks

 Trump’s complaints came just as the 5,500-page bill was being processed for sending to the White House for signing by the president, who is scheduled to leave on Wednesday afternoon to spend the rest of the year at his Mar-a-Lago Club in Palm Beach, Florida.

 Trump’s video was taped in private at the White House, without reporters present, continuing a recent boycott of appearing at public events where he might be exposed to questions about his failed attempt to challenge the results of the Nov.
-3 election, which was won by Democrat Joe Biden.
+3 election.

-Reporting by Eric Beech and Steve Holland; Editing by Chris Reese and Sonya Hepinstall
+Reporting by Eric Beech and Steve Holland; Editing by Sonya Hepinstall and Leslie Adler

 Our Standards: The Thomson Reuters Trust Principles.